 Table 1 - HAZARD AND RISK ANALYSIS No. What is the hazard?
 What is the potential harm posed by the hazard?
 Who is at risk of being harmed?
 What are the existing controls or concerns?
 Likelihood (L) of the hazard causing harm?
 (1-5) Severity (S) for potential harm?
 (1-5) Risk Level?
 Is the hazard adequately controlled?
-(Yes/No) https://www.gov.uk/government /publications/face-coverings-in- education/face-coverings-in- education Nationwide, the government is not recommending face coverings for children however face coverings can be necessary in an education setting as they provide additional mitigating measures in a system of control.
-The wearing of face coverings in indoor communal areas, including corridors, where social distancing cannot be safely managed, will be at the discretion of the Academy, if they believe that it is right in their particular circumstances.
-Academies must consider the following when recommending the wearing of face coverings when people are migrating indoors, such as through corridors and in and around communal areas: Whether the layout makes it particularly difficult to maintain safe social distancing when around the premises.
-Whether it provides additional confidence to everyone, on top of the existing systems of control, to support the full return of staff and children to an Academy.
-The wearing of face covering must be mandatory for adults and children aged 12 and over (i.e. Year-7 and upwards), in areas where the transmission risk of the
+(Yes/No) It is reasonable to assume that staff, children, and young people will now have access to purchase their own face coverings due to their increased use in wider society. • Face covering will form part of the Academy's uniform and will be included in the Academy's Uniform Policy. • Academies must have a small contingency supply of disposable face covering available to meet the needs when someone is struggling to access and/or use their own face covering for whatever reasons, or where it has become soiled or unsafe to use.
+No-one should be excluded from education or work on the grounds that they are not wearing a face coverings when people are migrating indoors, such as through corridors and in and around communal areas: • Whether the layout makes it particularly difficult to maintain safe social distancing when around the premises. • Whether it provides additional confidence to everyone, on top of the existing systems of control, to support the full return of staff and children to an Academy.
+It is vital that face coverings are worn correctly and clear